libriscv/rvscript/README.md

 ## Getting started

-Install cmake, git, clang-11 for your system.
-Don't use GCC - it's slower on all benchmarks.
+Install cmake, git, clang-11, lld-11 or later for your system.
+You can also use GCC-10 or later.

 Run `setup.sh` to make sure that libriscv is initialized properly.
 Then go into the engine folder and run: